mtwasetku-ui/physioto/src/content/blog/falls-prevention-footwear.md

 # FALLS PREVENTION | FOOTWEAR

 Up to 50% of falls in older adults involve inappropriate footwear.
-North Tasmania physiotherapist Michael Ghattas reveals which shoes are dangerous — and what to wear instead.
+North Tasmania physiotherapist Micheal Ghattas reveals which shoes are dangerous — and what to wear instead.

 Micheal Ghattas